Altermagnetic Instabilities from Quantum Geometry: Discussion

-\textit{Discussion.}---In this work, we have related the occurrence of altermagnetic spin-splitting and the quantum metric.
+In this work, we have related the occurrence of altermagnetic spin-splitting and the quantum metric.
 We have derived an expression for the GMS that elucidates the role of quantum geometry in the formation of altermagnetic instabilities, and have verified our predictions by constructing an effective model for MnTe.
 Our expression can easily be (numerically) evaluated for other altermagnetic models, and a comparative analysis for other (proposed) altermagnets like RuO$_2$\cite{laura_ruo2}, CrSb\cite{crsb}, FeSb$_2$\cite{fesb2}, etc.\cite{am_candidates} is left for future research.
 Several theoretical avenues to expand on our work present themselves, including an analysis of the GMS for a more general multi-band model.
 The extension of the equations found in the supplemental material\cite{supp} are straight-forward in principle, however the identification of the resulting terms with known (geometric) quantities and overall interpretability is non-trivial.
 Applied to altermagnetic models, we found some of the higher-order terms that arise in the multi-band GMS to cancel.
 In general, cancellation over the BZ depends on the transformation properties of the different factors under inversion (AM band structures always look inversion symmetric\cite{am_review2}) and the other point group symmetries.
 Altermagnets have even parity, so any quantity that is odd under a symmmetry that exchanges the sites vanishes over the BZ.
 The particular symmetries of an altermagnet were shown to constrain transport\cite{cano_am_transport_nonlinear} and they can restrict $\chi^{0:\mu\nu}_\mathrm{m}$ too.
 The exact implications of these constraints depend on the specific spin-point group of a given altermagnet, and have to be evaluated case-by-case.

 Secondly, we wish to investigate the effect of different interactions on $\chi^{\mathrm{AM}}$ in the future, specifically in models where FM and N\'eel-type order compete.
 Within a simple random phase approximation (RPA) treatment of on-site interactions, the prominent peak of the non-interacting susceptibility gets enhanced most\cite{taisei,roig2024minimal}, however beyond RPA longer-range interactions might compete with the quantum metric.
+For example, it was recently proposed that strong interactions can reduce the altermagnetic spin gap in itinerant systems\cite{giuli2024altermagnetisminteractiondrivenitinerantmagnetism}.

 We believe that our work inspires fruitful research in that direction and hope that it motivates the experimental community to consider altermagnets as platforms to measure signatures of quantum geometry through non-linear optical response and transport experiments\cite{measure1,measure2,measure3,measure4,measure5,measure6}.